pingcap/pingcap.github.io/src/ai/guides/tables.md

 ### With TableModel

-You can using a `TableModel` instance to represent a record and insert it into the table.
+You can use a `TableModel` instance to represent a record and insert it into the table.

 Insert a single record: